 A Scoping Report was submitted to the Scottish Government Energy Consents Unit (ECU) in November 2023.

 This described our draft proposal and invited the views of consultees on the scope of the Environmental Impact Assessment (EIA).

+A Scoping response has now been received and the technical teams are completing surveys and assessments to feed into the Environmental Impact Assessment Report.

-Once the scoping opinion has been received it will determine the scope of the EIA currently being drafted.
-This will be presented in an Environmental Impact Assessment Report to accompany the application for consent to the ECU.
+This will accompany the application for consent to the ECU with intended submission in early 2025.

 The EIAR will consider: